civilian/mopokemon/README.md

 * Design of the Database for eficiency and simple access to data.
 * Django command with extra possible arguments in the case of something failing.
 * Used ViewSets (Equivalent to Class Based Views) for the API View.
+* An instalation in AWS is created, configuring the ports, the RDS (database), billing alarms, proper users for the database for easy testing.
 * Details; documentation, private variables and methods, custom error messages and providing tool to reduce the complexity of testing.

 ## Design